zhwa/mlir-example/book/Chapter-02-Dynamic-Shapes.md

 When we write code in high-level languages (Python, C++, MLIR), we think in terms of functions, objects, and data structures.
 But when that code actually runs, it's compiled to machine instructions, and function calls become very concrete: arguments are placed in specific CPU registers or stack locations, the program counter jumps to a memory address, and results are returned in designated registers.
 The **ABI** is the specification that defines these low-level details—how to pass arguments, where return values go, which registers the caller vs callee must preserve, how the stack is organized, and so on.

 Different languages and platforms have different ABIs.
 The **C ABI** is particularly important because it's the "lingua franca" of systems programming—most languages can call C functions and be called by C. When we compile MLIR to machine code and want to call it from Python (or any other language), we need to follow the C ABI conventions so the two sides agree on how to pass data.

+**Connection to Chapter 1**: Remember the "Python ↔ C++ Boundary" section in Chapter 1?
+This is the same boundary, but now we understand what crosses it: not just raw pointers, but complex memref descriptor structures.
+The ABI is the contract that makes this crossing possible.

 This matters especially for dynamic shapes because the memref descriptor isn't a simple C type—it's a structure with multiple fields (pointers, sizes, strides).
 The ABI determines exactly how this structure is "flattened" into function arguments.
 Does it get passed as a pointer to a struct?
 As individual arguments?
 In registers or on the stack?
 MLIR's lowering passes make these decisions, and understanding the ABI helps us understand what's happening under the hood.